exercism/bash/concepts/variables/introduction.md

   * The join character is _the first character_ of the `$IFS` variable, which is a space by default.

 The `"$@"` is the safest way to pass positional parameters to another command while keeping them safely quoted.
-It is also what you will use to loop over them:
+It is also what you will use to loop over the positional parameters:

 ```bash
 for arg in "$@"; do